 Online food safety training

-The Banana Shire takes food hygiene within our shire very seriously.
-All food businesses have obligations and the Banana Shire is assisting food businesses to meet these obligations by providing free access to this exciting new training tool.
+All food businesses have obligations to ensure staff have appropriate skills and knowledge.
+The Banana Shire is assisting food businesses to meet these obligations by providing free access to online training.

-This training will assist food handlers in developing the required skills and knowledge to ensure food is handled in a safe and hygienic manner.
+Two free online food safety training options are listed below which will assist food handlers in developing the required skills and knowledge to ensure food is handled in a safe and hygienic manner.

-The program is easy to follow, includes an entertaining presentation as well as interactive quizzes.
-A training acknowledgement form can be printed upon completion and be kept as a part of your staff records.
+- This program is easy to follow, includes a presentation as well as interactive quizzes.
+A training acknowledgement form can be printed upon completion and be kept as part of your staff records.

-Please note that this training does not meet the training requirements for a food safety supervisor - please refer to the Food Safety Supervisor Fact Sheet for further details about food safety supervisor training requirements.
+Please refer to the Food Safety Supervisor Fact Sheet or visit https://www.health.qld.gov.au/public-health/industry-environment/food-safety/training for further details about food safety supervisor training requirements.

 If you have a concern about food handling or food borne illness